 - Improving their and the state's overall security posture

 In coordination with the University System of Georgia (USG), GTA has developed a training program for agency information security staff.
 These classes are delivered by USG on a rotating basis and prepare the security staff to create and operate an information security program.
 In addition, OIS works with the agencies to develop security awareness training programs and to educate agency leadership about information security issues and responsibilities.

 As agencies work to improve their information security posture, they may require knowledgeable assistance.
-OIS has a small, experienced staff that will work with agencies on limited engagements.
-If an agency requires more services that OIS can offer, OIS maintains pre-negotiated contracts with best-of-breed information security vendors.
+The EGAP Office of Information Security (OIS) has a small, experienced staff that will work with state agencies on limited consultive engagements.
+If an agency requires more services than OIS can offer, OIS maintains pre-negotiated contracts with best-of-breed information security vendors that agencies may use.